RobinRheem/RobinRheem/nvim/README.md

     * Vim commands
     * Projects and sessions
 * Code navigation
-    * History: Jumping back and forth between functions and variable usages and all the jumping's in history!
+    * History: Jumping back and forth between functions and variable usages and all the jumping's in history! <cmd-[> and <cmd-]> for going through navigation history --> Got some hints from jumps <C-o> and <C-i>
     * Filename/module rename/refactor
     * Local variable rename/refactor
     * Function rename/refactor with usage references